alasca-association/tarook/docs/user/explanation/dualstack.rst

 ===========================================

 .. warning::
-   DualStack support is currently non-functional.
+   DualStack support is currently not well tested.
-   It is planned to re-add it in the near future.

 .. note::

-   It is currently not possible to create an IPv6-only cluster (IPv4-only is default).
+   It is currently not possible to create an IPv6-only cluster with terraform.

    It is **not possible to upgrade** a single stack cluster to a dualStack cluster.